StrangeRanger/bash-style-guide/README.md

 ### Spacing

 No more than two consecutive newline characters, meaning no more than one blank line.
+The only time two blank lines are acceptable is in between the section comments described in the `Commenting/File Formatting` section below.

 ### Comments